 Investment-Related Activities.
-Mr. Czoch, as of the date of this brochure supplement, is not engaged in any business activities or occupations that are not related to his responsibilities for the investment advisory firm identified on the cover page to this brochure supplement and affiliated companies, except as discussed below.
+Mr. Brakel, as of the date of this brochure supplement, is not engaged in any business activities or occupations that are not related to his responsibilities for the investment advisory firm identified on the cover page to this brochure supplement and affiliated companies, except as discussed below.

-Mr. Czoch engages in the following investment-related activity that is independent of his responsibilities for the investment advisory firms identified on the cover page to this brochure supplement and affiliated companies.
-Mr. Czoch is a passive investor in a private equity firm, which invests in small and medium sized enterprise companies in Poland.
+Mr. Brakel engages in the following investment-related activity that is independent of his responsibilities for the investment advisory firm identified on the cover page to this brochure supplement and affiliated companies.
+Mr. Brakel serves on the Advisory Board of Member Innovation Ventures for the University of California San Francisco where he may review important new technologies.
 This activity is separate from his responsibilities as a supervised person.
-The time devoted to, and income derived from, investing in this firm may create actual and/or potential conflicts of interest, however it is not expected that his income from this activity will be substantial or that time spent on this activity will be substantial in relation to the time spent performing his normal duties as a supervised person of the advisory firm identified on the cover page to this brochure supplement that is your investment adviser.
+Mr. Brakel is not compensated for his efforts and although the time devoted may create actual and/or potential conflicts of interest, it is not expected that this time will be substantial in relation to the time spent performing his normal duties as a supervised person of the advisory firm identified on the cover page to this brochure supplement that is your investment adviser.
 As required, the activity has been reviewed and approved by the Compliance Department of the Federated Advisory Companies, which has the authority to prohibit the activity if it is deemed to be inappropriate.

-Mr. Czoch is a supervised person of the investment advisory firm listed on the cover page of this brochure supplement, which is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940.
+Mr. Brakel is a supervised person of the investment advisory firm listed on the cover page of this brochure supplement, which is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940.
 This registration does not imply a certain level of skill or training.
 Federated Hermes, Inc. owns a number of domestic and foreign advisory subsidiaries that are under common control with, and affiliates of, the investment advisory firm identified on the cover page to this brochure supplement.
 For example, Federated Hermes Limited (FHL), which is a wholly owned United Kingdom-based subsidiary of Federated Hermes, has wholly owned registered adviser subsidiaries, such as Hermes Investment Management Limited, (such registered adviser subsidiaries, the FHL Advisory Companies), as well as, among others, another wholly owned subsidiary, Hermes Equity Ownership Services (EOS), an entity that provides stewardship services, including engagement on environmental, social, corporate governance, strategic and financial matters, and research services.
 These companies can share certain common managers, trustees, directors, officers, employees and supervised persons with several affiliated registered investment advisers (collectively, the Federated Advisory Companies), registered and unregistered investment advisers affiliated with FHL Advisory Companies, as well as with an affiliated trust company, two affiliated broker-dealers, and other companies, all of which are subsidiaries of Federated Hermes, Inc.